mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 28 August 2025

-- The average temperature today is 17.57˚C,
+- The average temperature today is 18.37˚C,
-- With highs of 19.05˚C and lows of 16.64˚C,
+- With highs of 19.18˚C and lows of 17.75˚C,
-- It may feel like 17.47˚C with light rain
+- It may feel like 18.14˚C with few clouds
-- The wind speed is 4.92m/s and visibility is 10000m
+- The wind speed is 6.26m/s and visibility is 10000m
-- The pressure is 999hPa and humidity is 80%
+- The pressure is 999hPa and humidity is 72%
 - The sun will rise at 05:14 and set at 19:05

 <!-- weather_marker ends -->